snoozeweb/snooze/ROADMAP.md

 * When restarting snooze server, should not have to restart syslog as well
 * Client CLI
   * Client CLI dynamically updated with new versions of the API schema
-* Remove bootstrap and bootstrap-vue packages (because coreui ships them already)
 * Plugin manager (wraps Pip)
 * Play with montydb (remove tinydb, replace mongomock)
-* Audit (who did what at any time)
 * Time constraints: holidays (use a custom calendar?)
 * Time constraints in rules
 * Personal environment
-* Re-escalation message to Google Chat
 * Recode severity to map fixed values

 ## Long term